 For winter sports enthusiasts there are 350 kilometers of pistes with a state-of-the-art infrastructure in the surrounding area.
-St. Moritz’s ‘house mountain’, the Corviglia, boasts the steepest start slope in Switzerland with the Piz Nair Wall’s 100 per cent vertiginous drop.
+St. Moritz’s ‘house mountain’, the Corviglia, boasts the steepest start slope in Switzerland with the Piz Nair Wall’s 100 percent vertiginous drop.
 Piz Nair is the tallest ski-able mountain in the region.
 Toboggan riders plunge down the icy run which is one of the oldest natural ice bob runs in the world.
-For winter hikers there are 150 km of winter walking trails and for cross-country skiers there is a track network of about 200 km.
-The snowboard fun park, curling and altitude training are just some of the other winter sports facilities.
+For winter hikers there is 150 km of winter walking trails and for cross-country skiers, there is a track network of about 200 km.
+The snowboard fun park, curling, and altitude training are just some of the other winter sports facilities.
 St. Moritz Polo World Cup on Snow – the prestigious winter polo tournament held in January on snow attracts around 15,000 spectators to Lake St. Moritz each year.
 We hope to make it there someday to enjoy winter on top of the world.

 Kids enjoying pastries and walnut tart at the Town square